Return Ballots by Tuesday, August 6th

 Remember to return your ballot by Tuesday, August 6, and share this guide with your friends!

 Incumbent Dave Somers is running unopposed for re-election for Snohomish County Executive.
 Somers has supported measures to create parks and open spaces, ushered in commercial air service to Paine Field, invested in alternative fuels, and worked on salmon recovery.
 He also supported working with nonprofits to “un-develop” land in the county and restore it to its natural state with native plants.
-This year, Somers announced that he would be developing a Snohomish County Housing Task Force to help solve the affordable housing needs of the community through new policies or incentives, including middle-income, subsidized, and alternative housing.
+This year, Somers announced that he would be developing a Snohomish County Housing Task Force to help meet the affordable housing needs of the community through new policies or incentives, including middle-income, subsidized, and alternative housing.

 Somers deserves your vote.